SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 The Wemos D1 Mini is an ESP8266 dev board, it's basically a small computer which handles the thinking and WiFi connection.
 You can use a different microcontroller with the required specifications, however the documentation on other microcontrollers is not as comprehensive.
 If you decide to do this, please check the #diy channel in our [Discord](https://discord.gg/SlimeVR) for more information.

 There are multiple variants of the D1 Mini, some better than others.
-The main variants you should look at purchasing would be the CH340, V3.0, and V4.0.
-There are, however, variants you should avoid.
-These would be the FT232, and Pro variants.
-The FT232 variant may have USB connectivity issues due to fake FT232 chips, and the Pro variant has a design flaw with its antenna that necessitates having an external antenna.
+The main variants you should look at purchasing would be the D1 Mini Micro-USB, D1 Mini USB-C, V3.0, and V4.0.
+There are, however, variants you should avoid, mostly being the Pro variants, which have a design flaw with their antenna that necessitates having an external antenna.
+Note that a lot of D1 Minis have counterfeit CH340 chips, which may require [a driver workaround](https://github.com/SHWotever/FakeCH340DriverFixer#how-to-use).

-Note the DIY community heavily recommends the D1 mini CH340.
+Note the DIY community heavily recommends the D1 Mini Micro-USB.

 ### IMU (Inertial Measurement Unit)